eduardapontel/recipe-page/README.md

 - `index.html`: The main HTML file containing the structure of the recipe page.
 - `style.css`: The CSS file used for styling the page.
+- `assets/`: Folder containing image assets used in the project:
+  - `bg-image.jpg`: Background image for the page.
+  - `heart.svg`: Icon used in the footer.
+  - `main-image.jpg`: Main image of the cupcake displayed at the top of the page.

 <br>